 Arely, who is from Guatemala, has worked in restaurants for years to support her family—a responsibility that has been particularly crucial since her husband was injured.
 “For me, La Cooperativa is about being with close friends—bringing our families together, and having our own time to talk and cook in harmony.”
 Also important to her, she says, is the opportunity to bring her culture to people here, in the community she now calls home.

 Janet is Guachichil Chichimeca (Indigenous to Northern-Central Mexico) by way of Houston, Texas.
 She has traveled the world and graduated with a degree in geography from Syracuse University.
 Janet echoes the importance of honoring culture, “One of my wishes is to inspire young people to continue cooking the foods of their Indigenous roots.
 My hope is we model pride in cultural heritage and inspire empowerment.
 I am with the Cooperativa out of choice—not due to lack of opportunities.
 The three of us are here because we want to be part of this work.
 We embody autonomy.”

 For Janet, the Cooperativa allows her to strike a balance between her commitment to activism for social justice and the rejuvenation offered by a space where she feels free to be herself—a place imbued with happiness and understanding.

 The Cooperativa is an expression of home, and home is a place of belonging.

-“From the point of view of the native Indians, the Haudenosaunee, we are all intertwined by the land,” Janet says.
-“Despite the fact that colonial governments recognize borders and use them to establish dominance over what they call The Americas—the territory of the island of the turtle, from the tip of the north to the tip of South America—when we talk to the local indigenous Natives, they recognize us as their relatives.
-Not foreigners, but as the cousins that we are.”
+“From the point of view of local Indigenous people, the Haudenosaunee, we are interconnected through land, histories, and foodways” Janet says.
+“Despite colonial governments recognizing borders and using them to establish dominance over what they call The Americas, when I speak with sovereign Haudenosaunee they recognize Mexicans and Guatemalans as their relatives.
+We don’t relate as foreigners—we relate as the cousins that we are.”

 Sarah H Griffin is managing editor of The Elephant.